 It is interesting to see, that within the hessian and Saxonian families the name Hutstein resp.
 Hutsteiner was obviously used without taking to much care of the ending -er (or any -h- in between).
-For the same person mentioned in the records it is possible to find all different spellings used in parallel.
+For the same person mentioned in the records it is possible to find all different spellings used in parallel, sometimes written down by the same author.

 I recognized in the records that in Bavaria and Austria the name is very rarely used with an -h- and around the year 1800 one family lost the ending -er.
 Therefore, all ‘Hutstein’ family members of the austro-bavarian family lines have a single ancestor – Johann Hutstein – born in 1800 in Künzing.